Many virtual summit hosts struggle to get speakers to deliver their content on time. But it doesn't have to be complicated!

 First, know that absolutely anything is better than email.

 Instead, give your speakers some kind of form they can fill out with the information you need.
-Even just a Google Doc is better than straight email.
+Even just a Google Doc is better than a straight email.

 However, I do have two recommendations.
 I'm going to save the best for last, so we'll start with Airtable.